 Welcome to New Dimensions Radio!

-Talking with a friend about menopause, Eve Ensler struck up a casual conversation that ultimately led to a grassroots movement that quickly spread around the world, raising awareness about violence against women.
+Ensler struck up a casual conversation with a friend about menopause that ultimately led to a grassroots movement that quickly spread around the world, raising awareness about violence against women.
 Driving the movement is Ensler's innovative play, The Vagina Monologues, a powerful production that has ignited an outpouring of emotion in women and men alike from New York City, to rural Oklahoma, to tiny villages in the Middle East, Central America and Africa.
-Now V-Day-for vagina, violence, victory and even vote-is celebrated on February 14th in all corners of the globe as a statement against violence in all its many forms.
+Now V-Day - for vagina, violence, victory and even vote - is celebrated on February 14th in all corners of the globe as a statement against violence in all its many forms.
 Ms. Ensler believes, "if we can imagine a world without violence, we can create one," so in addition to raising awareness she has been instrumental in opening safe houses in some of the most oppressive cultures of the world, helping to put an end to female genital mutilation, and even liberating men from the oppression of their own grief.
 She works with "vagina warriors" all around the world, women and men who hold their own experience of violence in their bodies and then transform it by devoting their lives to working toward a saner, safer world.
 (Hosted by Justine Willis Toms)

 Click Here To Donate!